ami17355/cs1302-ce30/README.md

 **CHECKPOINT**

 Now for some better analytics!
+It turns out that hip young people like our product for some reason.
+Your boss want to cash in on that opportunity by having you finding users with a maximal social score based on a formula provided by the company's data scientists.
+Let's do this!

-1. **EVERYONE:** Consider a scenario where you need to sort the `users` array by user *social score* using each of the four algorithms available in the `cs1302.sorting` package.
+1. **EVERYONE:** Consider a scenario where you need to sort the `users` array by user *social score* from *high to low* using each of the four algorithms available in the `cs1302.sorting` package.
    A user's social score is defined as their friends count times the number of characters in their name (including spaces) divided by their age.
 Here is some pseudocode: